MingFei2001/bash-script/README.md

 1. Migrate the separated bundles script into one main script using switch case
 2. Make a void linux basic installation script
 3. Come out with a name for the void linux installation script
+4. Make a automated nmap script that allow different method of scanning